 101 Origins of Christianity

-The Christian religion begins its story with only a few dozen followers of a crucified man in the first century – backwater, uneducated, and unlikely to survive very long in a Mediterranean world dominated by much more powerful religious systems.
-Yet, within less than three centuries, Christianity would overwhelm the Roman Empire and beyond, building an elaborate theological and ecclesiastical system that would last until the present day.
+The Christian religion begins its story with only a few dozen followers of a crucified man in the first century–backwater, uneducated, and unlikely to survive very long in a Mediterranean world dominated by much more powerful religious systems.
+Yet, within less than three centuries, Christianity would overwhelm the Roman Empire and beyond, building an elaborate theological and ecclesiastical system that would continue into the present day.
 This course examines the rise of this Christian movement, focusing on such topics as Gnosticism, martyrdom, and the development of Christian ideas about Jesus.
-Prerequisite: TRS 97.
+Prerequisite: TRS 097.

 102 Medieval Christianity

 The European Middle Ages was a world dominated by monks, popes, and mystics.
 Life was an uninterrupted struggle between heaven and hell, life and death, priests and kings.
-This course is an introduction to the major figures, events, and movements of this period from the fall of Rome to the dawn of modernity.
-Students will have the opportunity to explore the great pillars of medieval religion – monasticism, papalism, theology, and mysticism – as well as delve into the darker side of the Crusades and the burning of heretics.
-Prerequisite: TRS 97.
+This course is an introduction to the major figures, events, and movements of the period, from the fall of Rome to the dawn of modernity.
+Students will have the opportunity to explore the great pillars of medieval religion–monasticism, papalism, theology, and mysticism–as well as delve into the darker side of the Crusades and the burning of heretics.
+Prerequisite: TRS 097.

-Every age of Christian history has been marked by the call for religious reform – renewing both the personal lives of each believer and the institutional structures that endure through the centuries.
+Every age of Christian history has been marked by the call for religious reform–renewing both the personal lives of each believer and the institutional structures that endure through the centuries.
 However, such a universal passion for reform took on special importance in the 15th and 16th centuries, a period that has come to be known as The Reformation.
-This course explores the variety of reforming voices, Protestant and Catholic, that shaped the future of Christianity, giving special attention to the major theological and political issues that dominated the time.
-Prerequisite: TRS 97.
+This course explores the variety of reforming voices, Protestant and Catholic, that shaped the future of Christianity, giving special attention to the major theological and political issues that dominated the era.
+Prerequisite: TRS 097.

 104 Challenge of Modernity